Links / Reading List (scroll down) / Some

 Sir John Soane's Museum,

-Lincoln's Inn, London; see Soane Street for his links with Ipswich.
+Lincoln's Inn, London; see Soane Street for his (tentative?) links with

 Stopped Clocks.